-For details on the Cluster> add and Upgrade> commands that are described in this section, see the Veritas Access Command-Line Administrator's Guide.
+For details on the Cluster> add and Upgrade> commands that are described in this section, see the relevant man pages.

 Configuring I/O fencing

 Veritas Access supports two fencing modes: disk-based fencing for a cluster with shared disks, and majority-based fencing for a cluster with local DAS disks.